cmerrit25/Terriam/README.md

 ## Extensibility

-- [ ] Plan future systems early (inventory, skills, quests).
+- [ ] Plan future systems early (inventory, skills, quests).                          <------- DO THIS NEXT
-- [ ] Use type hints to improve readability and editor support.
+- [ ] Use type hints to improve readability and editor support.                       <------- DO THIS NEXT
 - [ ] Document each new class or function as it’s added.